qilei123/gitskills/README.md

 # gitskills
 what
-createing a new branch is quick and simple. nimasb
+createing a old branch is quick and simple. nimasb